Skip to content

 The key aims are to address the issue of vulnerable persons or persons on low incomes who either cannot afford to maintain their properties in good repair or who cannot fund essential adaptations required in order that they might fully utilise their home, benefit from safe and decent housing and retain their independence.
 This will include;

-- Facilitating a range of housing options to help people move at an earlier stage to avoid unnecessary DFG spend and care/support costs.
+• Assisting people to move at an earlier stage to avoid unnecessary Disabled Facilities Grant spend and care/support costs.

 The council will consider in all cases a person’s ability to repay or contribute towards the assistance given whether under a mandatory requirement or as a criteria set within any discretionary form of assistance (unless stated in the policy).
 The council or its appointed agent will provide in writing the conditions and any obligations to which any form of assistance provided is subject.